Email plays a major role in our professional lives.

 Email Metrics and KPIs for Measuring Team Productivity

-So, what email metrics are important to track and measure?
+So, what email metrics are important to track and measure for understanding team email activity & productivity?
 Here’s a list to get you started:

 1. Emails sent and received.